-Some shapes are so similar, that you may work with one shape and then realize that you used the wrong one.
-Typically, users create a 5 pointed star when they need a start with 4 or 8 points, and that was just one example!
-Let's explore another scenario: you worked with a shape and applied effects, animations, and fills to this shape.
+Shapes tend to be similar to each other.
+You may work with one shape and then realize that you used the wrong one.
+Typically, users create a 5 pointed star when they need a star with 4 or 8 points, and that was just one example!
+Let's explore another scenario: you worked on a shape and applied effects, animations, and fills to this shape.
 Later you realize that you used a wrong shape, or perhaps the client wants you to change the shape but retain all the effects, animations, and fills!
-You may want to delete and start over again, and that is a long drawn process.
-However, you don't have to do that for you can change any existing shape to another by using these steps in PowerPoint 2013 for Windows.
+You may want to delete the existing shape and start over again, and that is a long drawn process.
+However, but you don't have to do that for you can change any existing shape to another by following these steps in PowerPoint 2016 for Windows:

 - Select the shape which you want to change (see Figure 1).